ManozBachhav/AdharApp/README.md

 ## 🚀 Features

-### Person & Adhar Operations
-The app supports the following functions:
+The app supports the following operations:

 1. **Add Person with Adhar**
 2. **Get Person by Person ID**